 TRAIN YOUR STAFF

 Once you’ve started to implement these measures, you’ll need to train your staff, as they’re the ones who’ll be using them.
 Habits take a bit of time and effort to break, so don’t expect to shift the culture of your workplace overnight.
-See our blog on staff training how-to for plastic free cafes.
+See our blog on turning your staff into waste warriors.

 With a bit of creativity and commitment, saving the earth doesn't need to cost you the earth.
 Remember, there really are some great reasons to switch - not only will you attract new customers who want to support businesses making a difference, you will also be reducing your carbon footprint and contribution to landfill and pollution.